 (This has not yet been addressed, but please don’t confuse the data with that of a dental hygienist, which is not the same as a dental assistant.)

-Statistics show how location may, not necessarily dictate, but influence the salary for a dental assistant.
+Statistics show how location may, not necessarily dictate, but influence the salary for a this job.
 This is seen by the information given for various areas of the country.

 The top paying states and their average annual salaries are New Hampshire ($43,810), Alaska ($43,330), Minnesota ($42,900), Massachusetts ($41,910), and Connecticut ($40,730).

 That also translates into $19.32 to $22.90 per hour – keeping in mind that these are the averages, we are reminded that when we ask how much do dental assistants make, some are making less and many are making more than these median figures provided.

 There also statistics available regarding major Metropolitan Divisions.
 From these numbers we can see further variance in how location may affect a dental assistant salary.

 Salary, State By State

-You have likely made up your mind by now that dental assisting is your career choice and looking at dental assistant salaries will help reinforce that decision.
+You have likely made up your mind by now that dental assisting is your career choice and looking at pay rate will help reinforce that decision.

-State by state the dental assistant salary can vary – it may even fluctuate from one metropolitan area to another – regardless of where you are the numbers are encouraging.
+State by state the salary can vary – it may even fluctuate from one metropolitan area to another – regardless of where you are the numbers are encouraging.